react-declarative/react-declarative/docs/auto/interfaces/IYesNoFieldProps.md

 Type declaration for the `outlined` property of the `PickProp` utility.
 This utility allows you to pick a specific property from a given type and create a new type with only that property.
-Type declaration for the `outlined` property of the `PickProp` utility.
-This utility allows you to pick a specific property from a given type and create a new type with only that property.

 ### noDeselect